matrix-org/matrix-spec-proposals/proposals/2778-appservice-login.md

 - The access token is not provided
 - The access token does not correspond to a appservice
-- The access token does not correspond to a appservice that manages this user
 - Or the user has not previously been registered

 Then the servers should reject with HTTP 403, with an `errcode` of `"M_FORBIDDEN"`.

+If the access token does not correspond to a appservice that manages this user, then the `errcode` should be `"M_EXCLUSIVE"`.

 Homeservers should ignore the `access_token` parameter if a type other than `m.login.application_service` has been provided.